Jump to:

 Ingredients

-- 2 garlic cloves, chopped
+- 2 garlic cloves chopped

-- 18-20 oz mushrooms (cremini recommended)
+- 18-20 oz mushrooms cremini recommended

-- 1 tsp fresh thyme leaves (or 1/2 tsp dried)
+- 1 teaspoon fresh thyme leaves or ½ teaspoon dried

-- 1 tbsp fresh chopped parsley
+- 1 tablespoon fresh chopped parsley

-- 2 tsp flour
+- 2 teaspoon flour

-- 1 tsp salt (or to taste)
+- 1 teaspoon salt or to taste

 - 6 oz goat cheese

-- 2 sheets puff pastry (or 24-30 phyllo sheets, about 5-6 ounces, or 1 recipe strudel dough, see below)
+- 2 sheets puff pastry or 24-30 phyllo sheets, about 5-6 ounces, or 1 recipe strudel dough, see below

 Instructions

 - Clean and trim the mushrooms and chop as finely as you'd like**.
-Over medium heat melt 2 tbsp butter and saute the mushrooms with the garlic and thyme.
+Over medium heat melt 2 tablespoon butter and saute the mushrooms with the garlic and thyme.
 Once most of the mushroom moisture has been released and evaporated add the chopped parsley, the flour and season with salt and pepper.
 Stir and cook for another minute or two.
 Remove from the stove and let cool down a bit.
 Fold in the goat cheese.

 - Preheat the oven to 350 F. Melt the rest of the butter.
 Line a baking sheet with parchment paper.